Category Archives: 2022 Films

 Grade: B+

-Elvis is no different and Luhrmann’s style is an unconventional risk not for everybody.
+Elvis is no different, and Luhrmann’s style is an unconventional risk not for everybody.

 At two hours and thirty-nine minutes, it goes on way too long.

-The film explores the life and music of Elvis Presley (Austin Butler), and his complicated relationship with his opportunist manager, Colonel Tom Parker (Tom Hanks), and his wife Priscilla (Oliva De Jonge).
-The story delves into the singer’s rise to fame and the evolving cultural landscape in the United States during the 1950s and 1960s.
+The film explores the life and music of Elvis Presley (Austin Butler), and his complicated relationship with his opportunist manager, Colonel Tom Parker (Tom Hanks), and his wife, Priscilla (Oliva De Jonge).

-The best scenes hands down occur during the performances.
-The sheer rawness of his act and the famous wiggle that left fans dizzy with eroticism are compelling and authentic to say nothing of titillating.
+The best scenes, hands down, occur during the performances.
+The sheer rawness of his act and the famous wiggle that left fans dizzy with eroticism are compelling and authentic, to say nothing of titillating.

-I expected Butler to don a fat suit but there was none of this.
+I expected Butler to don a fat suit, but there was none of this.

-It will be hard-pressed to ever make me enjoy Hanks more than in his Oscar-winning back-to-back turns in Philadelphia (1993) and Forrest Gump (1994), his two best roles.
+It will be hard-pressed ever to make me enjoy Hanks more than in his Oscar-winning back-to-back turns in Philadelphia (1993) and Forrest Gump (1994), his two best roles.

 Elvis, the film, does better when it serves as a musical performance rather than a biography.
 Sure, the drug use and the disputes with family and manager are dramatic but it’s the performances of ‘All Shook Up, ‘Unchained Melody’, and ‘Can’t Help Falling Into Love’ that win me over.

-In pure Luhrmann form, many of the familiar songs are done in different tempos and interpretations but that’s part of the fun.
+In pure Luhrmann form, many of the familiar songs are done in different tempos and interpretations, but that’s part of the fun.

 Oscar Nominations: Best Picture, Best Actor-Austin Butler, Best Cinematography, Best Production Design, Best Film Editing, Best Sound, Best Costume Design, Best Makeup, and Hairstyling